sstelfox/stelfox.net/content/knowledge_base/linux/ntpd.md

 title: NTPd
 ---

+# NTPd

 The Network Time Protocol (NTP) is a protocol for synchronizing the clocks of computer systems over packet-switched, variable-latency data networks.
 NTP uses UDP on port 123 as its transport layer.
 It is designed particularly to resist the effects of variable latency by using a jitter buffer.

 NTP also refers to a reference software implementation that is distributed by the NTP Public Services Project.

 ## Security Notes